lbrilh/masterthesis/Feature Selection/README.md

-# Feature Selection Repository
+# Feature Selection

-This repository contains Python scripts used for feature selection and analysis.
+This folder contains Python scripts used for feature selection and analysis.

 ## Overview